adrianghub/code-solution/_content/validation.md

 Implement function, which checks if the password meets certain conditions:

-a) Length between 3 and 10 chars
+- Length between 3 and 10 chars
-b) 1 special character - !, @ or #
+- 1 special character - !, @ or #
-c) At least 1 digit
+- At least 1 digit

 Example: